Nun (mythology)

-Nu ("Watery One") or Nun ("The Inert One") (Ancient Egyptian: nnw Nānaw; Coptic: Ⲛⲟⲩⲛ Noun), is the personification of the primordial watery abyss which existed at the time of creation and from which the creator sun god Ra arose, in ancient Egyptian religion.
-Nu is one of the eight deities of the Ogdoad representing ancient Egyptian primordial Chaos from which the primordial mound arose from.
+Nun ("The Inert One") or Nu ("Watery One") (Ancient Egyptian: nnw Nānaw; Coptic: Ⲛⲟⲩⲛ Noun), in ancient Egyptian religion, is the personification of the primordial watery abyss which existed at the time of creation and from which the creator sun god Ra arose.

+Nun is one of the eight deities of the Ogdoad representing ancient Egyptian primordial Chaos from which the primordial mound arose.
 Nun can be seen as the first of all the gods and the creator of reality and personification of the cosmos.
-Nun is also considered the god that will destroy existence and return everything to the Nun from whence it came.
+Nun is also considered the god that will destroy existence and return everything to the Nun whence it came.
 No cult was addressed to Nun.

-The consort of Nun was the goddess Nunut or Naunet (Ancient Egyptian: nnwt).
+Nun's consort (or his female aspect) was the goddess Nunut or Naunet (Ancient Egyptian: nnwt).

 Name

-The name on Nu is paralleled with nen "inactivity" in a play of words in, "I raised them up from out of the watery mass [nu], out of inactivity [nen]".
+The name on Nun is paralleled with nen "inactivity" in a play of words in, "I raised them up from out of the watery mass [nu], out of inactivity [nen]".
 The name has also been compared to the Coptic noun "abyss; deep".

 Origin myth

 The ancient Egyptians envisaged the oceanic abyss of the Nun as surrounding a bubble in which the sphere of life is encapsulated, representing the deepest mystery of their cosmogony.
 In ancient Egyptian creation accounts, the original mound of land comes forth from the waters of the Nun.
-The Nun is the source of all that appears in a differentiated world, encompassing all aspects of divine and earthly existence.
+The Nun is the source of all that appears in a differentiated world, from which emerge all aspects of divine and earthly existence.
 In the Ennead cosmogony, Nun is perceived as transcendent at the point of creation alongside Atum the creator god.

 Creation myth

-In the beginning the universe only consisted of a great chaotic cosmic ocean, and the ocean itself was referred to as Nu.
-At the beginning of time Mehet-Weret, portrayed as a cow with a sun disk between her horns, gives birth to the sun, said to have risen from the waters of creation and to have given birth to the sun god Ra in some myths.
+In the beginning the universe only consisted of a great chaotic cosmic ocean, and the ocean itself was referred to as Nun.
+In some versions of this myth, at the beginning of time Mehet-Weret, portrayed as a cow with a sun disk between her horns, gives birth to the sun, said to have risen from the waters of creation and to have given birth to the sun god Ra in some myths.
 The universe was enrapt by a vast mass of primordial waters, and the Benben, a pyramid mound, emerged amid this primal chaos.
-There was a blue Lotus flower with Benben, and this when it blossomed brought Ra.
+There was a lotus flower with Benben, and from this when it blossomed emerged Ra.
+There were many versions of the sun's emergence, and it was said to have emerged directly from the mound or from a lotus flower that grew from the mound, in the form of a heron, falcon, scarab beetle, or human child.
+In Heliopolis, the creation was attributed to Atum, a deity closely associated with Ra, who was said to have existed in the waters of Nu as an inert potential being.